-- 3.6 The Examination into the West Berkshire Core Strategy covered the issue of the overall housing requirement.
+3.7 The Examination into the West Berkshire Core Strategy covered the issue of the overall housing requirement.
 The Inspector concluded that the 2007 Berkshire Housing Market Assessment did not provide a clear understanding of housing needs and demands in the area as required in the NPPF.
 He concluded that a new Housing Market Assessment was required which complies with NPPF paragraph 159, a complex task which requires co-operative working between several authorities.
-The Inspector did consider though that the Core Strategy represents a positive approach to planning, that there were exceptional circumstances relating to its timing, and that the government's planning aims were best achieved by the adoption of the Core Strategy with a requirement to review the Housing Market Assessment within three years, in order to determine a justified long term basis for planning in West Berkshire. - 3.7 The six Berkshire unitary authorities, together with the Thames Valley Berkshire Local Enterprise Partnership (LEP), commissioned consultants GL Hearn to prepare a Strategic Housing Market Assessment (SHMA) for the relevant housing market areas.
+The Inspector did consider though that the Core Strategy represents a positive approach to planning, that there were exceptional circumstances relating to its timing, and that the government's planning aims were best achieved by the adoption of the Core Strategy with a requirement to review the Housing Market Assessment within three years, in order to determine a justified long term basis for planning in West Berkshire.

+3.8 The six Berkshire unitary authorities, together with the Thames Valley Berkshire Local Enterprise Partnership (LEP), commissioned consultants GL Hearn to prepare a Strategic Housing Market Assessment (SHMA) for the relevant housing market areas.
 The purpose of the SHMA is to develop a robust understanding of housing market dynamics and to provide an assessment of the future needs for both market and affordable housing, together with the housing needs of different groups within the population.
-It identifies the "objectively assessed need" (OAN) for housing and provides the evidence for establishing a new housing requirement for the new Local Plan. - 3.8 The SHMA conclusions were made public at a stakeholder event in October 2015 and the final report was published in February 2016.
-The conclusions show West Berkshire to be located within a housing market area (HMA) that also includes Reading, Wokingham and Bracknell Forest. - 3.9 The OAN for the District has been derived in stages.
-The household projections published by the Department of Communities and Local Government (DCLG) provide the starting point; with adjustments to take account of more recent population estimates and an adjustment to meet an assumed increase in net migration from London, the demographic led need was assessed as 551 dwellings per annum over the period 2013 to 2036.
-An upward adjustment of 35 dwellings per annum was applied to meet the economic-led need in the HMA and 79 dwellings per annum to help improve affordability (by assuming a reversal in the suppression in household formation, experienced since 2001, for the population aged under 45.)
-The overall OAN was therefore assessed as 665 dwellings per annum over the period 2013 2036. - 3.10 Since the preparation of the SHMA new 2014-based official population and household projections have been released.
-There is also a range of other more recent data available, including house price and affordability data and more recent economic forecasts. - 3.11 Against this context the authorities in the Western Berkshire HMA commissioned GL Hearn to carry out a sensitivity assessment of the OAN to update the evidence base.
-The authorities have considered the consultant's draft report and it is anticipated that the final report will be published in March 2018. - 3.12 The draft conclusions across the HMA are very similar to those in the 2016 SHMA but there is some variation in the figures for the individual authorities.
-The draft housing need for West Berkshire based on the more recent evidence is 600 dwellings per annum.
+It identifies the "objectively assessed need" (OAN) for housing and provides the evidence for establishing a new housing requirement for the new Local Plan.

+3.9 The SHMA conclusions were made public at a stakeholder event in October 2015 and the final report was published in February 2016.
+The conclusions show West Berkshire to be located within a housing market area (HMA) that also includes Reading, Wokingham and Bracknell Forest.

+3.10 The OAN for the District was derived in stages.
+The household projections published by the Department of Communities and Local Government (DCLG) provided the starting point; with adjustments to take account of more recent population estimates and an adjustment to meet an assumed increase in net migration from London, the demographic - led need was assessed as 551 dwellings per annum over the period 2013 to 2036.
+Further upward adjustments were made to meet economic-led need and to help improve affordability.
+The overall OAN was assessed as 665 dwellings per annum over the period 2013 - 2036.

+3.11 Since the preparation of the SHMA new 2014-based, and subsequently 2016-based, official population and household projections have been released.
+There is also a range of other more recent data available, including house price and affordability data and more recent economic forecasts.

+3.12 Against this context the authorities in the Western Berkshire HMA commissioned GL Hearn to carry out a sensitivity assessment of the OAN to update the evidence base.

+3.13 The conclusions across the HMA are very similar to those in the 2016 SHMA but there is some variation in the figures for the individual authorities.
+The housing need for West Berkshire based on the more recent evidence is 600 dwellings per annum.
 The reduction is mainly due to the different starting point of the 2014-based household projections and more recent, lower projections of economic growth.

-The assessment shows that, under the current methodology for assessing housing need, the OAN for the District is likely to be less than assessed in the 2016 SHMA on the basis of more recent evidence. - 3.13 The SHMA itself does not set a new housing target.
+3.14 The SHMA assessment of need itself does not set a new housing target.
 That will be set through the new Local Plan following additional work on constraints and opportunities for development, carried out in cooperation with the other authorities within the HMA.
 There will also be a process of consultation and ultimately any new housing target will be tested through the examination of the new Local Plan.